krischer/LASIF/doc/tutorial/08_a_new_iteration.rst

 .. note::

-    The iteration XML files are the **main provenance information** (in combination with the log files) within LASIF.
+    The iteration XML files are the **main provenance information** (in combination with the log files) within **LASIF**.
 By keeping track of what happened during each iteration it is possible to reasonably judge how any model came into being.

-If at any point you feel the need to keep track of additional information and there is no place for it within LASIF, please contact the developers.
+If at any point you feel the need to keep track of additional information and there is no place for it within **LASIF**, please contact the developers.
-LASIF aims to offer an environment where all necessary information can be stored in an organized and sane manner.
+**LASIF** aims to offer an environment where all necessary information can be stored in an organized and sane manner.